Skip to content

 Token expiring/expired

 Run remoteclaw models status to confirm which profile is expiring.
-If the profile is missing, rerun claude setup-token and paste the token again.
+If a legacy Anthropic token profile is missing or expired, refresh that setup via setup-token or migrate to an Anthropic API key.